 This tea towel was my first linen weaving project.
 After hemming it, I finished it by washing it and rolling it into a plastic bag.
 I put it into the freezer for a day.
 After I slightly thawed the towel, I gave it a very firm ironing pressing as hard as I could.
 I am pleased with the feel and the sheen of the finished towel.
 I do have some issues with the weaving part of the project though.
 The epi/ppi is 12.
 The yarn by my calculation is approximately 2800 ypp.
 I feel that the set is too loose.
 After washing this tea towel I notice that the fabric has quite a bit of lint on it.
 Is this lint coming from the type of linen, the way I washed it or the way I wove it?
-As you can see from the picture there is a lot of draw in at the hem.
+There is a lot of draw-in at the hem.
 I used 2/8 cotton for the first 1/2” of the hem so I am thinking that this cotton has shrunk differently than the linen to cause this draw in problem.
 Any other suggestions?
-Should I use a finer linen for the first 1/2” of the hem?
+Should I use finer linen for the first 1/2” of the hem?
 I would prefer to learn how to weave with linen without using a temple.
-As you can see from the picture the selvage is not very straight.
-Do you have any suggestions I on how I should be weaving at the selvages to get a straighter edge and not use a temple?
+Do you have any suggestions on how I should be weaving at the selvedges to get a straighter edge and not use a temple?